 2. Is there one subject which is impacting on children gaining expected standard across all 3 subjects?
 For example, do you have a disproportionate number of children who gained expected standard in Reading and Writing but not in Maths?
 If so, consider how you will track this for your 2019 cohort to make sure this does not become a pattern.

 2. Is there a gap between attainment of any key groups? (i.e. boys/girls, Pupil Premium/Non Pupil Premium, Girls/Boys).
 If so, how can these effectively be addressed?

 Once you’ve analysed your data and have looked for patterns, make sure you learn from it!

 Consider what you need to put in place to help improve (or maintain) your results for future years.

-Remember, the KS2 SATs are only a measure, but they are a measure of the whole of KS2, not just Year 6 – so any issues you have identified, and/or changes you make, need to take place across all of the school to have a real impact at the end of KS2.
+Remember, the KS2 SATs are a measure of the whole of KS2, not just Year 6 – so any issues you have identified, and/or changes you make, need to take place across all of the school to have a real impact at the end of KS2.

 Support your staff regardless of your KS2 SATs results in 2018